Blog & News

 Results

-Target population: Of the 88 total surveys identified across 35 states, most of these targeted specific populations such as working-age adults, parents of school-aged children, or students.
-Five surveys targeted larger localities (e.g., Los Angeles County), and three other surveys targeted residents of multiple states with results stratified by state residence.
-These multi-state surveys represented specified segments of the country; for instance, the Great Lakes Poll from Baldwin Wallace University represented opinions primarily in the Midwest.
-The majority of surveys focused on adults (age 18-65), and seven surveys focused specifically on parents and caregivers or families; for example, one survey conducted by the New York Department of Education collected responses from both parents and children regarding comfort level in returning to school.
+The majority of surveys focused on adults (age 18-64 and 65+), and nine surveys focused specifically on parents and caregivers or families; for example, one survey conducted by the New York Department of Education collected responses from both parents and children regarding comfort level in returning to school.
 All surveys included sections to collect demographic information on survey respondents (e.g., age, sex, and race/ethnicity), and most results were stratified by some of these characteristics.

 Topics: Surveys included questions on the following subjects (among others): lifestyle changes resulting from the pandemic; contact with or knowledge of persons with confirmed cases; safety measures taken such as wearing a mask, physically distancing, and avoiding public places; perception of threat posed by the virus; ability to obtain medications, mental health care, and physical health care; ability to pay bills; mental health challenges such as increased stress and increased worry resulting from the pandemic; resources needed; returning to school; and opinion on an administration’s or entity’s handling of the crisis.
+Another common topic across the new surveys identified was public willingness to get the COVID-19 vaccine.
+Eighteen new surveys and 11 survey updates included questions and/or results about perspectives on COVID-19 vaccination hesitancy.

 If you are aware of a survey that is missing from this resource, please refer them to our email at shadac@umn.edu.